thebombshell/Homeblunt/README.md

 ### Player Characters

 A Player Character is consisted of a Name, Gender, Age and a Setting dependant Race & Affiliation.
 They have an inventory which should contain a minimum set of items chosen by the GM to suit the Setting.
-Player Characters also have a set of Skills (Physicality, Intelligence, Proficiency and Charisma) which are determined by roll and Setting dependant Sub-Skills which take copy their base skill points from their related Skill, and then are customized to fit the character.
+Player Characters also have a set of Skills (Physicality, Intelligence, Proficiency and Charisma) which are determined by roll and Setting dependant Sub-Skills which copy their base skill points from their related Skill, and then are customized to fit the character.

+Here an example character can be found:
 | Character Sheet | | | |
 |:---:|:---:|:---:|:---:|
 | **Skills** | Physicality | **Name** | Randy Badger |